apache/cloudstack-docs-install/source/configuration.rst

     # xe pool-join master-address=[master IP] master-username=root master-password=[your password]

-Note

-When copying and pasting a command, be sure the command has pasted as a single line before executing.
+.. note:: When copying and pasting a command, be sure the command has pasted as a single line before executing.
 Some document viewers may introduce unwanted line breaks             in copied text.

 With all hosts added to the XenServer pool, run the cloud-setup-bond script.
 This script will complete the configuration and setup of the